jasonlws/Csharp.Net.Jwt.Demo/README.md

 }
 ```

-==Payload==: The payload contains the claims.
+Payload: The payload contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: registered, public, and private.

 - Registered claims: Predefined claims that are optional but recommended, such as iss (issuer), exp (expiration time), sub (subject), aud (audience), etc.
 - Public claims: Custom claims created to share information, but they need to be defined in the IANA JSON Web Token Registry or be collision-resistant.